Asking customers for a review generally yields higher ratings (4.3 stars) than otherwise (3.9 stars).

 If your business is entirely online, you can still ask your customers for reviews.
 On your official website or company blog, you can add a sidebar or widget which customers can click and use for posting on your business’ most relevant review sites.

 You can find almost anything on the Internet.
 Just use Google Search.
 Even if you’re not selling anything online, your business still might have a number of existing reviews from customers.
-To make the job easier, sign up for a review tracking solution like ReviewTrackers to have all existing customer reviews collected in a single dashboard.
+To make the job easier, sign up for a review generation solution like ReviewTrackers to ask your customers for review though email, SMS, or at the point of sale and care.